 Understanding East Asia through multidisciplinary approaches.
 Examines the interrelationship of policies, economy, literature, religion, the arts, and history as the basis for such an understanding.
 May be taken by Credit by examination or audited.
+(3 hrs. lect. per week)

 ASAN 202 Introduction to Asian Studies: South/South East Asia (3) (DH)